-Following the reconstitution of the PPWB in October 1969, the members agreed to the establishment of a semi-autonomous Board Secretariat to be paid by all four governments.
 The Secretariat is composed of Federal Public Servants that receive direction entirely from the Board and have no working connection with any part of the Federal Government.
 The Board has direct control over the operation of the Secretariat through approval of an Annual Budget.
-The Board has Federal spending authority up to an amount equal to the total Board budget with the Provincial Government's shares recovered after the fiscal year audit is completed.
+The Board has Federal spending authority up to an amount equal to the total Board budget with the Provincial Governments' shares recovered after the fiscal year audit is completed.

 The effective change of the Board's administration came with the appointment of an Executive Director on June 1, 1972.
 The Board now operates through the Executive Director and his staff, supported by various committees.
-The organization chart is shown on page 31.
+The organization chart is shown on page 30.

-With the appointment of a permanent staff, By-Laws, and Rules of Procedures came into being effective July 1, 1972.
-The By-Laws and the Rules of Procedures are appended to this Annual Report.
+With the appointment of a permanent staff, the By-laws, and Rules and Procedures came into effect July 1, 1972.
+The By-laws and the Rules and Procedures are appended to this Annual Report.